00000010/3902TeamRed/README.md

 ## About The Project

 The Legend of Zelda done our way.
 Current iteration is complete with full implementation of entire first dungeon, <br/>
-collision detection and handling, inclusion of all in game items and enemies, a level loader for handling switching rooms, and a Heads Up Display. <br/>
+with new features including custom controls and a level creator. <br/>